kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

   Kubelet metrics will be updated to report the number of HostProcess containers started and number of errors started.

-  TBD: Confirm the best way to acomplish this is to add new [values/metric labels](https://github.com/kubernetes/kubernetes/blob/fe099b2abdb023b21a17cd6a127e381b846c1a1f/pkg/kubelet/metrics/metrics.go#L96-L99) for `StartedContainersTotal` and `StartedContainersError` counters.
+  TBD: Confirm the best way to accomplish this is to add new [values/metric labels](https://github.com/kubernetes/kubernetes/blob/fe099b2abdb023b21a17cd6a127e381b846c1a1f/pkg/kubelet/metrics/metrics.go#L96-L99) for `StartedContainersTotal` and `StartedContainersError` counters.
 Otherwise we could add new counters.